-At Sacred Heart Academy we have an Internet communication system called Renweb that parents and secondary grade level students can use to check grades, assignments, daily activities, progress reports, newsletters, daily bulletins, sports schedules, and scholarship information.
-The web site is www.renweb.com.
-Each student and parent will have access to their own individual renweb account.
+At Sacred Heart Academy we have an Internet communication system called FACTS that parents and secondary grade level students can use to check grades, assignments, daily activities, progress reports, newsletters, daily bulletins, sports schedules, and scholarship information.
+The web site is www.factsmgt.com.
+Each student and parent will have access to their own individual FACTS account.